Curious or confused as to what 100 level German or Scandinavian course you should enroll in? Feel free to check our FAQ below for some helpful tips.

 Ultimately, continuing the study of language is up to you, but if you have already invested this much, it is wise to continue.
 Proficiency in a foreign language will put you in a stronger position on the job market and/or as an applicant to graduate or professional school.
 A major or minor in German or Scandinavian demonstrates cultural awareness and literacy, and shows that you can think deeply and critically about crucial and complicated issues.
 Employers want to hire people who excel at these skills and who can write and speak effectively (and advanced study of a foreign language boosts your skills in your native language!).
 Plus, foreign-language study opens doors to travel all over the world.
 We encourage you to continue!

-Students studying German should contact the Director of the Basic Language Program, Charlie Webster (firstname.lastname@example.org), or the Director of Undergraduate Studies, Robert Jenkins (email@example.com).
+Students studying German should contact the Director of the Basic Language Program, Charlie Webster (firstname.lastname@example.org), or the Director of Undergraduate Studies, Laurie Johnson (email@example.com).